oracle/oracle-database-operator/docs/multitenant/lrest-based/README.md

 ### Multiple namespace setup

 Before proceeding with controllers setup make sure that the operator is configured to work with multiple namespaces as specified in the [README](../../../README.md).
-In this document each controller is running in a dedicated namespace lrest controller is running in **cdbnamespace** , lrpdb controller is running in **pdbnamespace**.
+In this document each controller is running in a dedicated namespace: lrest controller is running in **cdbnamespace** , lrpdb controller is running in **pdbnamespace**.
 The [usecase directory](./usecase/README.md) contains all the files reported in this document.

 Configure the **WACTH_NAMESPACE** list of the operator yaml file